-The accompanying schedule of Maccabee Task Force grant expenditures (the "Schedule") summarizes the expenditures related to the grant awarded to Vanderbilt Hillel, Inc. by the Maccabee Task Force during the year ended June 30, 2021.
+The accompanying schedule of Maccabee Task Force grant expenditures (the "Schedule") summarizes the expenditures related to the grant awarded to Vanderbilt Hillel, Inc. by the Maccabee Task Force during the year ended June 30, 2022.
 Expenditures reported on the Schedule are reported on the accrual basis of accounting.
-These expenditures are included in the statement of functional expenses on page 6 of the financial statements and are included in the amounts reported for other programs - food and other event costs.
+These expenditures are included in the statements of functional expenses of the financial statements and are included in the amounts reported for other programs - food and other event costs.